All-on-Four® Dental Implants in Des Moines, IA

 Why Would Patients Need a Bone Graft?

-In some cases, patients who have had traditional dentures for some time might have experience bone loss as a result of missing teeth.
-Over time, if jawbones don’t have any teeth to support, essential nutrients and minerals can be lost through the gums which can cause the bone to erode and disappear.
-This doesn’t mean that patients aren’t eligible for implants or All-on-Four ® treatments, it simply means that additional work needs to be done to prepare for the implants and permanent dentures.
+In some cases, patients who have had traditional dentures for some time might have experienced bone loss as a result of missing teeth.
+Over time, if jawbones don’t have any teeth to support, essential nutrients and minerals can be lost through the gums, which can cause the bone to erode and disappear.
+This doesn’t mean that patients aren’t eligible for implants or All-on-Four ® treatments; it simply means that additional work needs to be done to prepare for the implants and permanent dentures.
 A bone graft is a surgical procedure in which donor bone, or the patient’s own bone, is placed and grafted to the existing bone.
-It can take some time for the bone to connect and become part of your jaw bone, so you’ll continue to wear your dentures or other special dentures we give you, in the meantime.
+It can take some time for the bone to connect and become part of your jawbone, so you’ll continue to wear your dentures or other special dentures we give you in the meantime.
 Once the bone has healed, the implant process can begin.
 In most cases, bone grafting works for patients and is an ideal way to prepare for implants and All-on-Four ® treatments.

 How Many Implants are Needed?